Search (powered by Google): .

 Examples of Accommodations Not Made

 The university is not required to provide personal assistants, individual personal tutors or coaches, or personal assistive technology.
-Whenever possible, the ODS will refer students to agencies that may provide personal assistance of that nature.
+Whenever possible, DS will refer students to agencies that may provide personal assistance of that nature.
 The university is not required to make, and does not make, accommodations that would reduce academic expectations or standards or eliminate essential components of any course.
 Open-book tests or exams are not provided as an accommodation, but may be a part of any particular professor’s methodology for instruction and testing.